Contents

 The Actual Check

-The actual check or direct deposit slip indicates your net pay, the pay date, the check number, and the payee: you.
-If your paycheck is direct deposited to your bank through ACH, this section will often have “VOID” printed on it to prevent it being deposited as a check accidently.
+The physical paycheck or direct deposit slip shows net pay, the pay date, the check number, and the payee.
+For direct deposits processed through ACH, this section often includes “VOID” to prevent accidental use as a physical check.

 Share Article